Quuxplusone/RecreationalMath/README.md

     We can immediately short-circuit some cases, such as if $t < \ceil{\lg (n\choose k)}$ or $t \ge n-1$.

-- Without loss of generality, we can force sheep to be introduced in order.
+- Without loss of generality, we can force animals to be introduced in order.
 That is, the first test must use blood from Sheep 0, may additionally use Sheep 1, may additionally use Sheep 2 only if it also used Sheep 1, and so on.
-    If the first test used Sheep 0 through 3, then the second test may use any of those sheep, but it may additionally use Sheep 5 only if it also uses Sheep 4.
+    If the first test used Sheep 0 through 3, then the second test may use any of those animals, but it may additionally use Sheep 5 only if it also uses Sheep 4.

 - Without loss of generality, we can force tests to be done in lexicographic/numeric order.
 That is, if test $i$ uses blood from Sheeps (4,3,1), then test $i+1$ could use